lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 {: #fig-example-psa title="CSR with embedded PSA Attestation Token"}

 The decoded Evidence is shown in Appendix A of
-{{I-D.tschofenig-rats-psa-token}}, the shown Evidence, provides the following information to an RA/CA:
+{{I-D.tschofenig-rats-psa-token}}, the shown Evidence provides the following information to an RA/CA:

 - Boot seed,